 Essentially amateur radio QRP operation can be defined as operating with low power.
 There are defined limits for these as given below, but in reality QRP often implies more than this.
 Not only do people operate using QRP, but many people also build their own equipment.
 Another aspect of QRP is that many people also use wire antennas they have built and erected themselves.
-All of this gives a real sense of achievement when contacts are made, especially if they are made over long distances.
+All of this fits with the general QRP ethos of home construction as well as the low power operation.

 In view of the fact that signal strengths are lower than those of stations using higher powers, most QRP operation uses Morse, although this is not exclusively the case.
 Using Morse transmissions enables contacts to be made when it would not be possible using other modes.
 Nevertheless SSB and other modes are used for QRP operation.